linz/topo-workflows/templates/common/README.md

 ### Template usage

 The information to pass to this can be a custom value in the `msg` field, and any other custom parameters to collect in the logs.

-As the `onExit` event [does not handle a `templateRef`](https://github.com/argoproj/argo-workflows/issues/3188), an additional template called by the `onExit` event has to be added to the templates so it can finally call the `tpl-exit-handler` template.
+These are supplied as argument parameters when referencing the template.

 ```yaml
 apiVersion: argoproj.io/v1alpha1